 Show up late

-You don’t need to be there too early but being late does not give a good impression at all.
+Don’t show up an hour early, but keep the time in mind.
 Unless you have a very good reason and called to explain yourself, turning up late can appear disrespectful.

 Be condescending towards questions asked

-Avoid replying to questions in a tone and manner that shows you think the question asked was obvious or stupid.
-You will quickly be thought of as arrogant and annoying.
+Avoid replying to questions in a tone and manner that suggests the question asked was obvious or stupid.
+This will make you seem arrogant and difficult to please, which your potential employers will dislike.

 One word answers

-Smiling allows people to connect.
-A simple smile, signals to another person that they are welcome to befriend you.
-It softens the mood, relaxes all individuals involved and creates a pleasant environment.
-Take it from us, be smiling Sally in your interview, not grumpy Greg.
+Smiling connects people.
+A smile signals to another person that they are welcome to befriend you.
+It softens the mood, relaxes the individuals involved, and creates a pleasant environment.
+Hiring managers may also be more inclined to hire someone who seems friendly and willing to engage than a grumpy Greg.

 Be unclear with your answers, mumble or ramble

-We know, nerves are big and may affect you, but try your very best not to let them.
-Be confident with your answers.
-It is important for the interviewers to feel like you know what you’re talking about and can potentially be a valuable member of their team.
-Remember this is about creating a new opportunity for yourself, it is not an interrogation.
+Nerves can paralyse an individual, but try your best not to let them overpower you.
+Be confident with your answers: your interviewers will want to see that you know what you’re talking about, and can be a valuable member of the team.
+Remember that this is just a friendly chat, not an interrogation.

 Look at your watch or your phone

-Keep your phone in your bag/pocket on silent and by no means should it be anywhere near you to distract you.
-Glancing at your phone or your watch could indicate that you are bored or disinterested with the situation.
-This is definitely not a good first impression.
+Your phone should be in your bag or pocket, silenced and forgotten.
+Glancing at your phone or your watch could indicate that you are bored or disinterested with the situation, which is not the impression you want to give at a job interview.